SheffieldML/GPy/README.md

 Continuous integration status: ![CI status](https://travis-ci.org/SheffieldML/GPy.png)

 ### Moving to Python 3
 Work is underway to make GPy run on Python 3.
 We are not there yet!
-Changes performed so far have retained compatibility with Python 2.6 and abive.
+Changes performed so far have retained compatibility with Python 2.6 and above.

 Work done so far:

-* Use 2to3 to fix relative imports
+* Used 2to3 to fix relative imports
-* use 2to3 to convert print from statement to function.
+* Used 2to3 to convert print from statement to function.
 Some advanced uses of print meant that this could not be done in a way that retained compatibility with old versions of Python.
 The oldest version of Python that is supported by this version is 2.6 due to the required future imports.

 ### Citation